First Publish Date: August 7, 2020; Last Updated: December 20, 2024

 3. Lower Cost Basis

-Tax Benefits
+1. Tax Benefits

-Conversely, other business types that lack state encouragement may face challenging obstacles in the form of: licenses & fees; regulation; restrictions; competition; and less favorable tax treatment.
+Conversely, other business types that lack state encouragement may face challenging obstacles in the form of:

 Sleepy Lizard Avocado Farm Trees

-Siddons explained that an Airbnb set up would require dealing with all types of people as they passed through his property: different personalities, different tastes, and different needs.
+Tom explained that an Airbnb set up would require dealing with all types of people as they passed through his property:

 He knew that a good innkeeper would be required to satisfy all of these unrelenting demands.
 As he looked back at that approach, he realized that being an innkeeper can be pretty exhausting and subject to more unknowns.
-Agriculture, on the other hand, has more controllable and predictable variables, and most importantly: “Trees don’t complain or talk back”, Siddons said laughingly.
+Agriculture, on the other hand, has more controllable and predictable variables, and most importantly:

 Compared to starting an innkeeper business, his startup costs for an avocado farm were significantly lower.
 By purchasing an existing agricultural business, Tom would be able to generate revenue in his first year of operation.
-For an innkeeper business, he would need to make outlays for renovations, home décor items & supplies, plus marketing.
-He also knew that an avocado farm could be financially sufficient to meet his core financial goals.

-Starting a Business vs. Buying a Business
+Starting vs. Buying a Business

 Through detailed research on finances, agriculture and real-estate, Siddons was able to parlay his knowledge into the purchase of a multi-acre, working, avocado farm.
 He found his future home that came with a farm in similar fashion as most homebuyers do: he drove around a desirable area and inquired about properties that looked promising.